A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Applications of Multi-modal Conversational Emotion Analysis

 \subsection{Medical Care}

 Multi-modal conversational emotion analysis plays an important role in many aspects in the field of health care \cite{saganowski2022emotion}.
-It can help medical institutions and doctors better understand the current emotional state of patients, so as to give better treatment plans.
-For example, doctors can use emotion analysis technology to analyze patients' medical records and symptom descriptions, so as to better understand the patient's emotional state and help make more accurate diagnosis and treatment plans.
-Furthermore, in diagnosis and treatment decisions, understanding a patient's emotional state is important for developing an appropriate medical regimen.
-Emotion analysis can help doctors make more targeted decisions.
+It can help medical institutions and doctors better understand the current emotional state of patients, so as to give better treatment plans. {For example, by performing emotion analysis on unstructured data such as patients' medical records, consultation conversations, online consultation texts, or social media posts, the medical system can identify patients' potential emotional states, thereby providing supplementary psychological information for clinical diagnosis \cite{sun2024building}.
+In addition, in mental health assessments, emotion analysis can be used to detect early signs of depression tendencies or anxiety symptoms, which helps to achieve early screening and early intervention.
+In chronic disease management, the system can continuously monitor patients' emotional responses to treatment plans and help doctors dynamically adjust treatment strategies.}